 - 16 lasagna noodles, cooked al dente

-- Preheat oven to 350F.
-Bring a large pot of salted water to a boil.
+- Bring a large pot of salted water to a boil.
 Cook the spinach for 2-3 min.
 Stirring part way through to make sure it evenly cooks.
 Drain in a fine mesh sieve.
 Once it is cool squeeze it out with your hands, getting out as much as possible.
 Finely chop and set aside.

 - Meanwhile, in a large skillet over medium high heat melt the 1 Tbsp.butter and add the shallots and garlic, stir for 1 min.
 Add the mushrooms and a ¼ tsp. salt and pepper.
 Cook, stirring until the mushrooms have let off their liquid, about 5 min.
 Remove from heat and set aside to cool.

 - In a large saucepan melt the remaining 4 Tbsp. butter over medium heat.
 Add the flour and let cook for 2 min. stirring with a whisk.
 Slowly add in the milk whisking constantly.
 Let the mixture come up to a simmer until it is thickened, whisking often.
 Add ½ tsp. salt, ¼ tsp. black pepper, nutmeg and 1 cup of Parmesan now stirring with a wooden spoon for about 2 min. until thickened.
 Remove from heat.

 - In a medium bowl combine the ricotta and the mozzarella with a ¼ cup of the sauce.